-If you’re looking for influencers that will fit your brand campaigns, start by searching hashtags on Instagram and actively search keywords on YouTube or within the search engine for relevant blogs.
+If you’re looking for influencers that will fit your brand campaigns and influencer marketing strategy, start by searching hashtags on Instagram and actively search keywords on YouTube or within the search engine for relevant blogs.
 Here are a few popular hashtags that will help you identify influencers within each niche category:

 For Finding Fashion Influencers:

 Any breed i.e. #corgis, #labs